biglocalnews/local-gov-research-agent/README.md

 ## TO DO

 - Ingest Census list of gov agencies into database (SQLite or Postgres)
+  - Supplemenet this list with additional bodies from US territories
   - Create table(s) or interoperate with Metadata admin?
 - Install [playwright-mcp](https://github.com/microsoft/playwright-mcp)
 - Custom Model Context Protocol server to inject metadata into the database